Skip to main content

 Some research even points toward a protective effect.
 A comprehensive 25-year review and meta-analysis suggested an 18% reduction in cardiovascular event risk for men on TRT, citing improvements in lipid profiles, insulin resistance, and markers of inflammation.

-These benefits are biologically plausible, as testosterone is known to improve by increasing muscle mass and decreasing visceral fat, a major contributor to cardiovascular risk.
+These benefits are biologically plausible, as testosterone is known to improve body composition by increasing muscle mass and decreasing visceral fat, a major contributor to cardiovascular risk.
 However, the clinical picture requires careful consideration.
 One meta-analysis did identify a significant increase in the incidence of cardiac arrhythmias.
 This finding underscores the importance of proper screening and monitoring by a qualified clinician, particularly for men with a history of heart rhythm disturbances.

 The timing and method of hormonal therapy are critical variables that significantly shape long-term cardiovascular safety and efficacy profiles.